oduerr/grader/README.md

 - **External Libraries**:
   - [SheetJS](https://sheetjs.com/) for Excel file processing
   - [Chart.js](https://www.chartjs.org/) for interactive visualizations
-- **Responsive Design**: Mobile-friendly interface
 - **No Server Required**: Runs entirely in the browser

 ## 🤝 Contributing

 This is an educational project for HTWG.
-Feel free to fork and adapt for your needs.
+Feel free to fork and adapt for your needs and give feedback.

 ## 📄 License